dr-dobermann/srvbus/README.md

 Also consists in-memory message server to support SrvPutMessages and SrvGetMessages.

-When one needs to use message-oriented services one should start MessageServer _manually_ via call _NewMessageServer_.
+To use message-oriented services MessageServer should be started _manually_ via call _NewMessageServer_.